Contents insurance is there to protect your belongings against any damage caused by theft, fire or flooding in the home.

 Accidental damage cover

-This covers items taken regularly outside the home such as cameras, mobiles, bicycles, watches and jewellery.
+This covers items you might regularly take outside the home such as cameras, mobiles, watches and jewellery.

 Family legal protection

 This covers any legal costs you might need when it comes to dealing with consumer, employment or property disputes, as well as claiming compensation for damages following an accident.